 Walking along the streets of Liberty Village we circled the building twice, walked down an alley-way, turned around walked the other way, and then finally found it -the Totally Non-Typical Panel.
 Tuesday was cold, but walking into the Mejuri HQ the air helped thaw our still tensed shoulders.
-Balloons greeted us as we entered the building, a big waiting area with a coat rack and a big comfortable velvet chair; the whole space had that industrial chic look.
+Balloons greeted us as we entered the building, a big waiting area with a coat rack and an inviting velvet chair; the whole space had that industrial chic look.

 In all honesty, I had acquired a ticket for this event without knowing fully what it would entail.
-I love Mejuri jewelry and seeing as they were the sponsor for this women’s focused event I had faith that the night would be informative, fun, and have good vibes all around.
+I love Mejuri jewelry and seeing as they were the sponsor for this women’s focused event I had faith that the night would be informative, fun, and have all around good vibes.

 The night progressed as follows, Aya Mcmillan hosted the event and guided the questions and panel.

 The panel consisted of the following amazing women:

 - Laura Carwardine – Head of Innovation and Design at UMBRA

 - Kirstine Stewart – head of Information & Entertainment at the World Economic Forum

 - Tonya Papanikolov – Holistic Nutritionist, Founder of The Well Woman and Rainbo Mushrooms